hannahmetzler/TwitterSuicideR/README.md

 # TwitterSuicideR
 Project classifying tweets about suicide into different classes relevant for media effects research for suicide prevention

-The datasets in this repository do not include the text of tweets, in order to protect sensitive user data.
-If your require the text of tweets, there are 2 options:

-1) Rehydrate the IDs via the Twitter API to get all tweets that have not been deleted or set to private by their authors in the mean time.
-2) Use our ML models from Huggingface to classify new tweets, and check if the labels manually based on our annotation scheme published in the supplementary information.
+The datasets in this repository do not include the text of tweets in order to protect sensitive user data.
+If you require the text of tweets, rehydrate the IDs via the Twitter API to get all tweets that have not been deleted or set to private by their authors in the meantime.
+Alternatively, you can put together a similar dataset using our ML models from Huggingface to classify new tweets, and then check  the labels manually to see if they fit the categories in our annotation scheme (see the supplementary information).

 All code for training the machine learning models is available at: https://github.com/HubertBaginski/TwitterSuicideML.

 ### Machine Learning Models

 The BERT machine learning models are available on Huggingface:
-1) Task 1 classifier - 6 main categories (personal coping stories, suicidal thoughts, suicide case reports, awareness tweets, prevention tweets & other tweets): https://huggingface.co/HubertBaginski/bert-twitter-main-categories
+1) Task 1 classifier - 6 main categories (coping, suicidal ideation & attempts, prevention, awareness, suicide case reports, and all other tweets): https://huggingface.co/HubertBaginski/bert-twitter-main-categories
-2) Task 2 classifier: Is a tweet about actual suicide or not (off-topic, sarcastic, metaphors etc): https://huggingface.co/HubertBaginski/bert-twitter-about-suicide
+2) Task 2 classifier: Is a tweet about actual suicide or off-topic (including, for example, sarcastic uses, metaphors, band names etc.): https://huggingface.co/HubertBaginski/bert-twitter-about-suicide

 ### Folder structure

 - scripts: contains R Markdown scripts to run all analyses.
 When running these, PDF-Reports are created in the same folder.
 Not all scripts can be run with the data in this repository, but all those for reproducing the analysis in the paper can.
 See below for which scripts can and can't be run.
 - reliability datasets: contains the datasets with model predictions of the final model and labels for each human rater for n=750 tweets in the reliability dataset.
-They are called round 4 because reliablity was calculated several times when building the training dataset.
+They are called round 4 because reliability was calculated several times when building the training dataset.
 See paper section Creation of annotation scheme.
-- results: outputs created by the script, which are then used for further scripts, or used as tables in the paper
+- results: outputs created by the script, which are then used for further scripts or used as tables in the paper
 - tweet_training_set: contains the final version of the training set without tweet text
 - data_tweet_volumes: daily volumes of tweets per category
 - in addition to these folders, you need to add a folder with the name: "full_tweet_set_for_predictions_withRTs_inquery" after cloning this repository.
-It is the folder for predictions dataset with 14 million tweets (7.15 in the years 2016-2018) for which we predicted labels using BERT.
-It contains no tweet text, but tweet id's, date, number of retweets of the original tweet, if the tweet is a retweet or not, and whether it contains the lifeline number or a search term referring to the lifeline.
-It was too large to upload to github, and can be downloaded at: www.doi.org/10.17605/OSF.IO/9WX7V.
+It is the folder for the predictions dataset with 14 million tweets (7.15 in the years 2016-2018) for which we predicted labels using BERT.
+It contains no tweet text, but the tweet id's, date, the number of retweets of the original tweet, if the tweet is a retweet or not, and whether it contains the lifeline number or a search term referring to the lifeline.
+It was too large to upload to GitHub, and can be downloaded at: www.doi.org/10.17605/OSF.IO/9WX7V.

 ### Dataset documentation